 CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

-Maybe you’ve tried to inject personalization into your marketing automation campaigns, only to find that your CRM was filled with data errors and standardization issues that reflect poorly on your company.
+Maybe you’ve tried to inject personalization into your marketing automation campaigns, only to find that your CRM software was filled with data errors and standardization issues that reflect poorly on your company.

 - Embarrassing marketing automation mistakes that hurt your brand reputation.
 Maybe you’ve sent an email to “dawn” instead of “Dawn”?
 These small inconsistencies break the veil of personalization and can hurt your reputation in the eyes of your prospects and customers.

-- Data issues will waste your marketing budget.
+- Customer Data issues will waste your marketing budget.
 A lack of focus on CRM data management will lead to you sending marketing campaigns to bad emails, sending materials to the same customer or prospect multiple times due to duplicate records, and in the end, waste your marketing budget.

 - Break integrations with other software.
 We’ve written extensively about how data issues can cause problems between your HubSpot and Salesforce sync.
 Similar problems can arise with any integration between two software solutions.
 Breaking a sync between two important solutions can not only slow down your teams, but can necessitate new data tasks be completed before the sync is ready.

-In this article, we’ll cover some simple tips that any company can take to improve their CRM data management and avoid the problems listed above.
+In this article, we’ll cover some simple tips that any company can take to improve their data management and avoid the problems listed above.

 1. Audit Your Existing CRM Data